What is the Resilience Project?

 The Resilience Project was created by Chris in 2017 as a sister initiative to his hypnotherapy practice.
 His aim was to improve access, and reduce the barriers to participation in evidence-based mental health practices in his local community, and also to colleagues and clients who may not be within easy travel distance of his Brighton practice.

 At its core, it is based on the principles and techniques of CBT, mindfulness and third wave therapies such as ACT, coupled with evidence-based stress management knowledge and tools (and perhaps a little influence from the resilience-building strategies gained from Chris's martial arts practice).
 It is however important to note that the Resilience Project is not a new method or technique, rather it is an effort to provide greater flexibility and opportunities in the way in which our existing tools can be practiced.

 What is resilience?

 The concept of emotional or mental 'resilience' continues to gain rightful attention as a means of allowing us to be better prepared for the challenges we all face.
 Sometimes simply defined in words to the effect of 'the ability to bounce back from adversity', we at the Resilience Project feel this definition can be insufficient, as it can neglect the fact that challenge is a constant in all our lives, and we can often be changed by the experience of it.

-Although we admit that this does not flow off the tongue quite so easily!
+Although we admit that this does not flow off the tongue quite as easily!

 A key concept applied throughout our therapeutic approach is that of skills training: this is the idea that the more you practice a skill or activity, such as hypnosis, relaxation or mindfulness etc., the better you will get at them.
 With that in mind, we wanted to provide those same beneficial skills, pre-emptively, so that we can help ourselves, often before these problems or 'sticking points' can develop.